ErikE21/MyTotallySelfMadeWebApp/README.md

-# Pokemon Teambuilder and editor
+# Pokemon Teambuilder and Editor
 A Project for me to use my imagination and put my coding skills to the test.

 The Api wrapper was not made by me!